Dennis Hedging Services

 Managing Hedge Waste Under Massachusetts Organic Waste Management Requirements

 Massachusetts prohibits hedge clippings and yard waste from household trash and landfills, requiring participation in municipal collection or proper composting.
 Only healthy, non-invasive trimmings are suitable for home composting, which must be sited 10-20 feet from property lines and water sources to prevent odors and pests.
-Invasive species (Japanese barberry, burning bush, buckthorn, privet) and diseased materials require containment and certified disposal at regional facilities.
-For large projects, use municipal or regional composting services.
+Invasive or diseased materials require special containment and certified disposal.
+For large projects, regional composting facilities may be necessary.
 Commercial operations must comply with Massachusetts Department of Environmental Protection regulations.
-For local disposal guidelines, contact:
+For local disposal options and composting guidelines, contact:

 Dennis Department of Public Works